A leisure day at Wedge Pond with a brief mountain foray in Kananaskis Country, Alberta, Canada.

 The trail-head is vague between the small metal culvert, and the wide gravel path from the parking area to the shore of Wedge Pond.

 Within a short distance, the wiggly trail, littered with dead fall, passes through a more open area.
-As the trail continues in forest, the route past a dry creek bed is lost and a retreat to makes a shift left above the creek bed.
+As the trail continues through forest, the route past a dry creek bed is lost and a retreat to makes a shift left above the creek bed.
 Trail quality improves substantially and, unusually, gets better with distance.

 The trail to 'The Wedge' is relatively flat at the beginning from the shore of Wedge Pond but as distance increases, so does the angle of ascent.
 At first, the elevation gain is subtle but before long it becomes exponentially aggressive as the trail tracks a very beautiful cascading creek.
 This initially gentle hike changes into a high aerobic, heavy breathing, sweaty, thigh thumping workout.